Yara International School: Campus and student life

 Since its inception, the school primarily served the Indian community of Riyadh, mostly Malayalis and Deccanis.
+In September 2019, it opened admissions for all nationalities when the school announced to offer British curriculum side by side with Indian curriculum.
+However, in 2023, the school discontinued offering British curriculum.

-In September 2019, it opened admissions for all nationalities, including Saudis.
-Since March 2013, the school is located in the former premises of the Female Student Study Center of Imam Mohammad Ibn Saud Islamic University, which is in close proximity with the Masmak Fort in ad-Dirah neighborhood of Riyadh, Saudi Arabia.
-Spanned across 2.44 acres, the campus is divided into two sections for male and female students respectively.
+Since March 2013, the school is located in the former premises of the Female Student Study Center of Imam Mohammad Ibn Saud Islamic University.
+The school is situated opposite to the building of the Memorial School, which was the first school of Riyadh established by King Abdulaziz ibn Saud.
+Covering an area of 2.44 acres, the campus is divided into two sections for male and female students respectively.
 The school has 119 classrooms and 13 laboratories for science, mathematics and computer, 1 library, dance and music rooms, health and wellness facility, play grounds, kindergarten recreation area, assembly area, a self-contained infirmary, montessori room and an auditorium, besides having Smart Class interactive whiteboard system installed in all grades.
 The school's academic session for Indian curriculum starts from April and ends in March whereas the classes for British curriculum commence in September and continues till August.
 The school has a sexual harassment committee to oversee issues related to sexual harassment and also provides student counselling.